fathindifa26/face-recognition/README.md

    - Navigate to the `config` directory and open the `config.py` file.
    - Modify the file paths for database connection and face recognition model paths according to your setup.
    - Save the changes and close the file.
+5. Download the VGG Face weights file from [Kaggle](https://www.kaggle.com/datasets/evertwydoodt/vgg-face-weights).
+6. Place the downloaded `vgg_face_weights.h5` file in the same directory as the project files.
-5. Run the `main.py` script to start the application.
+7. Run the `main.py` script to start the application.
     ```bash
     python main.py
     ```
-6. Follow the on-screen instructions to perform tasks such as taking attendance, registering new users, etc.
+8. Follow the on-screen instructions to perform tasks such as taking attendance, registering new users, etc.

 ## Requirements
 - Python 3.11
 - OpenCV
 - TensorFlow
 - Other dependencies listed in `requirements.txt`

-## Contributors
-- John Doe (@johndoe)
-- Jane Smith (@janesmith)

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.